RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_1_Notes.md

 - **Removing Unsafe Access**: Teams can remove access to unsafe communication channels or networks at the organizational level, discouraging employees from engaging in insecure behavior that could be exploited by threat actors.

 ## Identity and Access Management
-- Focused on access and authorization to keep data secure, by making sure users  follow established policies to control and manage assets.
+- **Focus**: Managing access and authorization to keep data secure by ensuring users follow established policies to control and manage assets.

+### Key Concept:
-Limit employee's access to only what they need and reduce the overall risk to systems and data.
+- **Principle of Least Privilege**: Limit employees' access to only what they need, reducing the overall risk to systems and data.

-4 Main components:
+### Main Components:
-1. Identification: user verfication
+1. **Identification**: User verification.
-2. Authentication: proof ID with pass or pin
+2. **Authentication**: Proof of identity with a password or PIN.
-3. Authorization: level of access
+3. **Authorization**: Level of access.
-4. Accountability: monitoring and recording user actions
+4. **Accountability**: Monitoring and recording user actions.

-## Security Assessment and testing
+## Security Assessment and Testing
-- Focused on conducting security control  testing, collecting and analyzing data, and conducting security audits to monitor risks, threats, and vulnerabilities.
+- **Focus**: Conducting security control testing, collecting and analyzing data, and conducting security audits to monitor risks, threats, and vulnerabilities.

+### Key Concept:
-This domain involves examining organizational goals and objectives, and evaluating if the controls being used actually achieve those goals.
+- **Effectiveness of Controls**: Examining organizational goals and objectives, and evaluating if the controls in place actually achieve those goals.

 ## Security Operations
-- Focused on conducting investigations and implementing preventative measures
+- **Focus**: Conducting investigations and implementing preventative measures.

+### Key Concept:
-Mitigating active attacks and preventing escalation is critical.
-Upon neutralization, physical and digital evidence begins to start a forensic investigation.
+- **Incident Response**: Mitigating active attacks and preventing escalation is critical.
+Upon neutralization, physical and digital evidence is collected to start a forensic investigation.

 ## Software Development Security
-- Focused on using secure coding practices
+- **Focus**: Using secure coding practices.

+### Key Concept:
-Security is an additional step in each phase of the software development lifecycle.
+- **Security in SDLC**: Security is an additional step in each phase of the software development lifecycle.